asmaamirkhan/DeepLearningNotes/2-Intro2ComputerVision/README.md

+---
+description: 🚪 Beginning to solve problems of computer vision with Tensorflow and Keras
+---
 # 🚪 Introduction to Computer Vision
-Beginning to solve problems of computer vision with Tensorflow and Keras

 ## 👗 What is MNIST?
 The MNIST database: **(Modified National Institute of Standards and Technology database)**